szczyglis-dev/py-gpt/README.md

 ## Recent changes:

+# 2.0.128 (2024-01-29)

+- Added improvements to RMB context menu handling in Files
+- Improved generation of names for duplicated files

 # 2.0.127 (2024-01-28)

 - Added ability to auto-store (in the `%workdir%/upload` directory) local copies of attachments uploaded from outside the workdir.